 The St. Vrain Creek downstream of Main Street is open to public use.
 A designated open water access point at Main Street and takeout points east of Martin Street and at the 119th Street trailhead will be designated by signs.
 Remember that any time you enter the creek, it is at your own risk.

-Dickens Farm Nature Area is on a 52-acre site is located between Main and Martin Streets and along the St. Vrain Creek.
+Dickens Farm Nature Area is on a 52-acre site located between Main and Martin Streets along the St. Vrain Creek.
 It is bordered by Boston Avenue to the north.
-It will become a trailhead to the St. Vrain Greenway trail system.
+It will be a trailhead for the St. Vrain Greenway trail system.

 - Work on portions of the nature area in and around the St. Vrain Creek began in early 2017.
 This work will be done in coordination with construction on City Reach 1 of Resilient St. Vrain, the City’s extensive, multi-year undertaking to fully restore the St. Vrain Greenway trails and improve the St. Vrain Creek channel to protect people and property from future flooding.